Reading Time: 9 minutes

 Type of Campaign: Hyper-local foreclosure tracking report

-PropertyShark wins by going deep instead of wide.
-Their NYC foreclosure report focuses intensely on one metro market, positioning them as a recurring authority source for distress and transaction-level reporting.
-They score an incredible amount of links for such a targeted local report, landing coverage across hyper-local news outlets as well as Bloomberg and a range of national real estate industry publications.
+PropertyShark’s NYC foreclosure report gives local reporters recurring data on foreclosure activity, with borough-level detail and historical context.
+They proved the model works by score an incredible amount of links for such a targeted local report, landing coverage across hyper-local news outlets as well as Bloomberg and a range of national real estate industry publications.

 Here’s what they do best: